sofiahuppertz/42-CPP-modules/mod05/README.md

 The target attribute is passed to the constructor of any derived class of AForm.
 Because I want to avoid repetition, I made target a private member of AForm, and created getters and setters for it.

+### Ex03:
-### Ex03: In this exercise we create an Intern class, which can create forms based on a string.
+In this exercise we create an Intern class, which can create based on a string.
 For this we use abstract class function pointers that return concrete derived classes.
 It is constructed in a way that would make it extremely easy to add a new derived class and allow for interns to return them… Way better than having an if/else long block